vminvsky/semantic-accents/REAME.md

 q: mb also include it for concepts varying from concrete to abstract. example what color do you associate with the right.

-q: mb use word embeddings
+q: mb use word embeddings  a